 Founded in 1819, Maryville College is one of the oldest institutions of higher learning in the South.
 Affiliated with the Presbyterian Church, the college is recognized in the John Templeton Foundation’s Honor Roll for Character Building Colleges.

-Main CampusMaryville, Tennessee, United States Campus Website0 - 5,000 on Campus<100,000 residents in MaryvilleLanguage(s) spoke on campus: English
+Main CampusMaryville, Tennessee, United States Campus Website0 - 5,000 on Campus<100,000 residents in MaryvilleLanguage(s) spoken on campus: English

 Maryville is ideally situated between Great Smoky Mountains National Park and Knoxville, the state's third-largest city.
 The college's 320-acre campus takes advantage of the natural beauty of East Tennessee, and the College Woods, an undisturbed 115-acre forest adjacent to campus, is open for students to explore with trails for hiking and biking.
 Situated in the residential historic college hill neighborhood, Maryville College is also within easy walking distance of the shops and cafes of downtown Maryville.